eduardo-santos/react-native-github-repository-list/README.md

 Attention: Github limits to 60 requisitions per hour by IP.

 ## Run the project
-Plug the deviceor emulator and run the following commands:
+Plug the device or emulator and run the following commands:
 1. npm install
 2. react native run android